Double-banded Plover

 Anarhynchus bicinctus

-A master of the 'run-stop-peck' maneuver, the Double-banded Plover is a striking shorebird famous for its dual-colored chest bands and incredible trans-Tasman migrations.
+A striking shorebird of the South Pacific, the Double-banded Plover is famous for its twin chest bands and its incredible trans-Tasman migration.

 0 Sightings